aajanki/yle-dl/README.md

 * `--subdelay ms`     Shift subtitle timing by ms milliseconds (positive = later, negative = earlier)

+* `--subtitles-only`  Download only subtitle file, skip video and audio

 * `--resolution res`  Maximum vertical resolution in pixels

 * `--maxbitrate br`   Maximum bitrate stream to download, integer in kB/s or "best" or "worst".
 Not all streams support limited bitrates.